TykTechnologies/tyk-demo/deployments/tyk/README.md

 This is made possible by creating an account in each Organisation that has the same username (email address).
 When this user authenticates with the Dashboard they are presented with a list of Organisations they can access.
 Selecting an Organisation will then log them into the Dashboard in that Organisational context - it is not possible to log into multiple Organisations at the same time.

 To try this out, run the `up.sh` script then log into the Dashboard using the credentials shown for the **Multi-Organisation User**.

+### Detailed Analytics Logging

+[Detailed analytics logging](https://tyk.io/docs/analytics-and-reporting/useful-debug-modes/#enabling-detailed-logging) is a feature which records the full HTTP request and response payloads as part of the analytics data.

+This feature can be enabled at three levels:

+1. Global (Gateway)
+2. API
+3. Key

+When a request/response is processed, if any of the levels is enabled, then the detailed analytics data will be logged.

+The bootstrap script sends requests for each scenario, which you can see in the Log Browser report.
+There are also requests in the Postman collection - see *API Definition* > *Detailed Analytics Logging* for more information.